When to feed garden birds

 During the summer months, birds require high protein foods, especially while they are moulting.

 Only feed selected foods at this time of year.
-Good hygiene is vital, or feeding may do more harm than good.

 These food include: